tiagox/spa-exercise/README.md

 # SPA Exercise

-This is exercise application used as a demostration of the way I work in a small full-stack environment.
+This is exercise application used as a demonstration of the way I work in a small full-stack environment.

 This is a single page application that displays a list of items.
 These items must include a picture and a description.

-If for any reason you what to check what this application's requirements are, please check the [intructions page](INSTRUCTIONS.md).
+If for any reason you what to check what this application's requirements are, please check the [instructions page](INSTRUCTIONS.md).

 ## Stack